The Injuries Behind Ankle Pain

 “Although mild ankle pain often responds well to home treatments, it can take time to resolve.
 You should see your doctor for severe ankle pain, especially if it follows an injury.”

 We have a solution to stop the pain.
 Click here to let us help you.

 What types of diagnosis?

+We highly recommend seeking professional help instead of self diagnosis in order to identify the source of the issue and to receive faster recovery.
 Our doctor may ask and conduct one or more of the following tests to determine whether you have ankle pain:

 - History of symptoms.
 To diagnose ankle pain, our doctor will first want to get your full medical history.
 This includes whether you have had any recent injuries, where you feel the pain, and how the pain feels.

 - Physical examination.
 Our doctor will include testing your muscle strength and reflexes.
 He might also ask you to do some stretching and moving exercises to determine which activities cause more pain.

 - X-rays.
 An ankle X-ray is to determine whether there are any broken bones.
 In addition to an ankle X-ray, your doctor may ask for X-rays of the leg and foot to determine whether there may be other related injuries.

 - MRI, CT scan.
 This scan can help to determine if there is a stress fracture.
 This will will show more detail about the injury.